Important Payment Information

 Override - the award amount has been adjusted due to enrollment in a non-standard course/program or calculation of an overpayment.

-- the award cannot be paid or used for payment until final approval or funding is received by the Financial Aid/EOPS Office.
-Pending
+Pending - the award cannot be paid or used for payment until final approval or funding is received by the Financial Aid/EOPS Office.

 Financial Aid Refund and Census Dates

-Click below to view scheduled financial aid refund and census dates.
+Click HERE to view scheduled financial aid refund and census dates.
 Table 1 lists regular payments to students who are enrolled in standard semester-based programs.
 Non-standard and clock hour programs payment dates are dependent upon program specific criteria and may not be the same as standard semester-based programs.